When it comes to landing pages, conversion is the name of the game.

 1. Include an image.

 Including a relevant image on your landing page will increase your conversion rate substantially.
-Studies show that adding an image to a landing page increases conversion rates substantially.
+Studies show that adding an image to a landing page increases conversion rates considerably.
 Use good judgement - don't include images that are overwhelming or distracting, and definitely don't include anything that's offensive.

 Interestingly, industry research suggests that including an image of a human face works best.
 The philosophy is that users see themselves in the image, and including an image of a human face is a great way to foster that connection.